Haka

 Haka is a traditional genre of Māori dance.
 This painting dates from c.
 1845.

-Haka (/ˈhɑːkə/; singular and plural haka, in both Māori and New Zealand English) are a variety of ceremonial dances in Māori culture.
+Haka (/ˈhɑːkə/; singular and plural haka, in both Māori and New Zealand English) are a variety of ceremonial dances in Maoli, Maohi, and Māori culture.
 A performance art, haka are often performed by a group, with vigorous movements and stamping of the feet with rhythmically shouted accompaniment.
-Haka have been traditionally performed by both men and women for a variety of social functions within Māori culture.
+Haka have been traditionally performed by both men and women for a variety of social functions throughout Polynesia.
 They are performed to welcome distinguished guests, or to acknowledge great achievements, occasions, or funerals.

-Kapa haka groups are common in schools.
+In New Zealand, Kapa haka groups are common in schools.
 The main Māori performing arts competition, Te Matatini, takes place every two years.